danielSoler93/drug_learning/README.md

 devel: Only for pre-releases.
 This should be the test branch before merging to master. **All custom function should have their own unit-test here!**

-2D: ligand-based, 2D Deep learning methodologies to screen billions of compounds
+2D: ligand-based, 2D Deep learning methodologies to screen billions of compounds (Joan)

-3D: structural-based,  3D Deep learning methodologies to retrieve patterns out of the output of simulations
+3D: structural-based,  3D Deep learning methodologies to retrieve patterns out of the output of simulations (Alexis)

+predictions: python-API to predict over commercial libraries of compounds (Ana)

 simulation: Scripts to analyse the output of the simulation (sub-pocket, hbonds, pharmacophore...)
+(Carles&Marti)

 To avoid merge conflicts on the maste branch, when merging please push to your branch  and then pull request to devel  and to  master **(your_branch > devel > master)**